 Dear MJCHF Supporters,

 We continue to see excitement occurring on a daily basis at the Mannie Jackson Center for the Humanities (MJCH®).
-In less than two years, the center has hosted more than 4,000 visitors at our many events.
-The mission of MJCH is to remove barriers that hinder individuals and groups from realizing their aspirations and full potential.
+Since December of 2015, the center has hosted more than 5,000 visitors at our many events.

 Read more about the many exciting programs we have underway: